Responsible Green Marketing

 Greener alternatives | Read more >

-Life Technologies plays pivotal roles in ensuring compliance with applicable laws and regulations in the development, approval and surveillance of safe and effective products worldwide.
+We play a pivotal role in ensuring compliance with applicable laws and regulations in the development, approval, and surveillance of safe and effective products worldwide.
 We are committed to complying with or exceeding all applicable environmental, health, and safety laws and regulations.
 Regular site audits ensure that facilities meet permit discharge limits and reporting requirements.
 With a product portfolio in excess of 50,000 SKUs, we have multiple opportunities to go beyond compliance and create innovative products that meet or exceed REACH, RoHS, WEEE, and other directives.
 We will continue to be the benchmark for quality and dependability.

 Product Stewardship | Read more >